|Values are valid only on day of printing.|

 Second tier molecular testing is available.

-See BTDMS / Biotinidase Deficiency, BTD Full Gene Analysis for specimen requirements.
+See BTDZ / Biotinidase Deficiency, BTD Full Gene Analysis for specimen requirements.

 Biotinidase deficiency is an autosomal recessive disorder caused by mutations in the biotinidase gene (BTD).
 Age of onset and clinical phenotype vary among individuals depending on the amount of residual biotinidase activity.
 Profound biotinidase deficiency occurs in approximately 1 in 137,000 live births and partial biotinidase deficiency occurs in approximately 1 in 110,000 live births, resulting in a combined incidence of about 1 in 61,000.
 The carrier frequency for biotinidase deficiency within the general population is about 1 in 120.